SASE-Labs-2021/coding-ml-workshops/README.md

 - What is an artificial neural network?
 - What is an artificial neuron (perceptron)?
 - Applying an ANN to breast cancer data
+- Note: the video on slide 4 can be viewed through `Perceptron.mp4`